qichao-arlo-wang/RISC-V32I_CPU/personal_statements/arlo_wang.md

 ### Shell scripts & Makefile

-In this part, I primarily modified and debugged the **doit.sh**, **pdf.sh**, and **f1.sh** scripts by correcting the file paths and refining the compilation process.
+In this part, I primarily modified and debugged the**pdf.sh**, **f1.sh** and **doit.sh**, scripts by correcting the file paths and refining the compilation process.
 I added relevant commands to clean intermediate files, ensuring the repository remains more organized and concise.
 Additionally, I updated the Makefile to include support for f1.sh, simplifying the workflow for testing and execution.

 -------